Frequently Asked Questions

 • Room for growth and expansion of programs

-• Structurally newer, more energy-efficient facility which is more cost-effective to manage.
+• Structurally it is a newer, more energy-efficient facility, which is more cost-effective to manage.
 This means more of our funding goes directly toward programs.